bddean/peanut-prolog/codex.md

 Commit very often.
 Commit messages MUST with 'CODEX:'.

 You MUST prioritize elegance and completeness.
+Existing code may not be exemplary :-)

 Very incremental TDD.
 Use simple inline plunit tests to verify implementation details as you go, own-file unit tests for more complex